uvd540/asteroids-odin/README.md

 ## Sublime Text

 There is a Sublime project file: `project.sublime-project`.
 It has a build system pre-setup that lets you run the build scripts for both web and desktop.

+## How it works

+The contents of the `main_web` folder is built in `freestanding_wasm32` build mode.
+That package also imports the `game` package.
+So it's the whole game. `freestanding` means that no OS-specific stuff at all is included. `wasm32` means that the output is possible to run in a web browser.

+Odin supports compiling to a `js_wasm32` target that has less limitations.
+However, we cannot use that because `raylib` requires _emscripten_ in order to translate its OpenGL calls into WebGL.
+Emscripten has some hacks to pull in its own C standard library stuff, so that's sort-of the "OS layer" you have in emscripten: Strange libc-in-a-web-browser.
+The Odin core libs don't support emscripten and never will.
+So that's why we use `freestanding`.

+When `main_web` has been compiled into an object file called `game.wasm.o`, then the emscripten compiler `emcc` is run.
+It is fed both the `game.wasm.o` file and also compiles the `main_web/main_web.c` file.
+That C file says what will happen when our game is run in a web browser: It'll call our Odin code!

+Since our odin code is compiled using `freestanding`, no allocators or anything is set up.
+That's why `main_web/main_web_entry.odin` sets up an allocator, temp allocator and logger in the `web_init` proc.

+The allocator uses the libc procedures `malloc`, `calloc`, `free` and `realloc` that emscripten exposes.

+There's also a logger that uses the `puts` procedure that emscripten exposes, in order to print to the web browser console.

+Like I said, we can't use `core:os` at all.
+Therefore I've made a tiny wrapper in `game/os` that implements `read_entire_file` and `write_entire_file` that both work in web and desktop mode.
+The web mode once again uses emscripten things to read from the data that is baked into the built web app (the stuff in the `assets` folder).
+The desktop mode just runs the normal `core:os` code.

 ## TODO:
 - Alternatives for running program that works in Chrome (annoying to have to use server...)